 Harvey Mountain is in our back yard (front yard really) and we’ve spent a lot of time skiing on her flanks and summit.
 Zelda had her first winter camping experience up there.

 We’ve known for years that from the southeast facing cliffs on Harvey, you can see the faint remains of an old ski area over at the base of South Mountain.
-It wasn’t until I found NELSAP did I realize that what we were seeing was actually called the Harvey Mountain Ski Area.
+It wasn’t until I found NELSAP did I realize that what we were seeing was called the Harvey Mountain Ski Area.

 The following is excerpted from the work of Jeremy Davis of NELSAP – the New England Lost Ski Areas Project.